vegris/again/docs/Migrating from Retry.md

 ## retry_while/2

-Again returns both last result and accumulator while Retry returns only the accumulator.
+OnceMore returns both last result and accumulator while Retry returns only the accumulator.
 You need to adjust return values if you want to preserve that behavior.

 ```elixir